Hello, everyone! I know... I began this story FOUR years ago, and

 "Anytime, Jim."
 Edward grinned as he measured out the nuts and boxed the delicate confections.
 "Here you go, man.
 See you next week?"

-Bella sat watching the exchange, marveling at the way that Edward seemed to have a great rapport with his customers.
+Bella sat watching the exchange, marveling at the great rapport Edward seemed to have with his customers.

 "So, peach-basil?"
 Bella drew her brows together in a dubious expression.
 "That sounds like a rather odd combination to me."